 20. Paros Aqua Water Park

 If you’re visiting Paros with kids, you should not forget to include in your itinerary a visit to Paros Aqua Water Park.
-It is located in the bay of Naoussa, north of the island, in a wonderful spot between 2 wonderful beaches, Kolimbithres and Monastery.
-They operate with seawater and most slides end up in the sea.
+It is located in the bay of Naoussa, north of the island, and is a wonderful spot between 2 wonderful beaches, Kolimbithres and Monastery.
+They operate with seawater, and most slides end up in the sea.

-It is an ideal place for very young children that will ensure they have the fondest of memories when looking back to their Greek vacations!
+It is an ideal place for very young children that will ensure they have the fondest of memories when looking back on their Greek vacations!

 21. Keep fit with fun summer activities

 Fans of physical activity are in for a treat in Paros.
 If you’re a fan of hiking and your mood and physical condition depend on it, you’ll be glad to know that Paros has a variety of routes that cross the island!

 Paros is also suitable for cycling, leisurely walks, or even difficult mountain routes.
 If you do not have your own bike, you can rent one along with the necessary equipment in many of the rental centers that exist on the island.

 What’s more, horseback riding enthusiasts will enjoy their walk in western Paros with horses available for rent from organized stables, while there are also yoga schools throughout the island that offer summer lessons for guests.